johnsaigle/production-scheduler/README.md

 A program that models production lines in the Shell plant.
-As an alternative to modelling data using excel, this project aims to do analysis and simulation using Python.
+As an alternative to modelling data using excel, this project aims to do analysis and simulation using Python (and numpy/matplotlib to do the graphing).

 The main components: